 Charles B. Simone, M.MS., M.D.

-The tables in the pdf file DRUGS show: the Ten Most Costly Drugs in 2017 for Medicare Part D (Outpatient Prescriptions) and the Ten Most Costly Drugs in 2017 for Medicare Part B (Physician Administered Drugs); drug efficacy as determined by Cochrane Reviews, and comparative global prices obtained from internet sites.
+The tables in the DRUGS pdf file: the Ten Most Costly Drugs in 2017 for Medicare Part D (Outpatient Prescriptions) and the Ten Most Costly Drugs in 2017 for Medicare Part B (Physician Administered Drugs); drug efficacy as determined by Cochrane Reviews, and comparative global prices obtained from internet sites.
 The patient and taxpayer pay for these drugs.
 If they are beneficial, we should use similar or identical drugs that cost significantly less from other countries.

 Sometimes there are financial conflicts that arise when one treatment is considered over another.
 Sometimes Big Pharma makes a drug that simply alters something in the blood like the amount of hepatitis C virus, but the drug does not extend life or improve the quality of life.
 And sometimes medical papers show a new drug is cost effective by using statistical manipulation, computer modeling, arbitrary blood/cellular cutoff values like PD-L1, and arbitrary Willingness-To-Pay (WTP) price points.
 It has been said that the chief beneficiaries of treatments that don’t change survival and cause harm, including cancer and death, are often some in the medical community, pharmaceutical companies, and their stockholders.